jendoc/se_project_aroundtheus/README.md

 Forms are validated, and error messages display dynamically as users type.
 Submit buttons are disabled when form does not pass validation.

+I'm currently working to utilize Webpack to better organize and optimize my code.

 **GitHub Pages**

 * [Link to the project on GitHub Pages](https://jendoc.github.io/se_project_aroundtheus/)